 Apply to many hosts, but don’t overstate your experience to get ahead.
 WWOOF hosts get tons of emails from eager participants.
 They may not have time to respond to everyone, much less accommodate them.
 Cater your search to your particular interests and location preferences.

-Read reviews of hosts, make sure they aren’t negative.
+Read reviews of hosts and make sure they aren’t negative.
 Even one or two negative reviews is not a good sign.
 Sometimes hosts will have a dozen positive reviews, but the conditions on their farm will be abysmal in real life.
 On the flip side, there could be a host without any reviews that is truly excellent.
 Go with your gut and hope it plays out in your favor.

 Finally, cement your arrangement with your host and pack according to the weather and work environment.
 Keep in mind that some things will get lost in translation when one end isn’t corresponding in their native language.